 The building process

-So Brian decided to create a custom self-watering system that would significantly reduce the frequency of watering (which is a huge pain because like our home, the windows are 100 years old and are not easy to manipulate.)
+So Brian designed a custom self-watering system that would significantly reduce the frequency of watering (which is a huge pain because the windows are 100 years old and are not easy to manipulate).
 This project ended up being quite easy to construct, however it was a bit of a pain to install under the existing soil in the boxes.

 Essentially, the way this system works is that the rope pieces act as a wick and absorb water from the pipes.
 In this way, they slowly distribute the water throughout the window box from the reservoir below.
-This way the water lasts much longer as it doesn’t evaporate as it would if you watered the plants from above.
+As a result, the water lasts much longer because it doesn’t evaporate as it would if you watered the plants from above.

-Once all of the pieces were cemented together, we added the rope pieces into the drilled holes and placed the system in the bottom of each of the boxes.
+Once all of the pieces were cemented together, we placed them in the bottom of each of the window boxes.
 We were sure to place the ropes so that they were spaced evenly and spread across the bottom of the soil.
 After covering the system with soil, we added the plants.
-Other than a small piece of PVC sticking out of the soil, the system is completely hidden.
+Other than the small piece of PVC sticking out of the soil, the system is completely hidden.

 There was one change we would make to this project if we were ever to do something similar in the future.
 We would add some sort of glue or adhesive around the rope holes that would provide a seal.
-Without that seal, we can’t tell when the system is full of water because the excess water just seeps out of the top of the pipe.
+Without that seal, we can’t tell when the system is full of water because the excess water just seeps out of the top of the pipe through the drilled holes.
 This would make it much easier to determine when the system was completely filled.